Sign In / Sign Out

 Jennifer Malerich is Executive Director for Academic and Global Engagement in the Office of the University Provost at ASU and a PhD candidate at Universita Cattolica del Sacro Cuore in Italy.
 Her research seeks to understand the motivations and experiences of online learners with regards to study abroad.
 She has also worked with several international education organizations to develop programming focused on global competency development.

 Dr. Yun Kang is a professor of Applied Mathematics at ASU.
 She served as President-Elect and President of University Senate at the Poly Campus, as well as Past-President of the Polytechnic Campus Assembly.
 She is active in encouraging women and girls to pursue careers in the mathematical sciences and serves as American Mathematical Society (AMS) Representative to the Joint Committee on Women in the Mathematical Sciences.

 Brianne Frazier holds a Bachelor of Science in Marketing from ASU as well as a Master of Science in Psychology.
-She served for three years as Assistant Branch Manager at a bank and has 12+ years in higher education including positions as an Academic Advisor, Student Services Manager, and Success Coach Lead.
-Brianne is currently the Assistant Director of Student Success at ASU EdPlus.
+She served for three years as Assistant Branch Manager at a bank and has 12+ years in higher education including positions as an Academic Advisor, Student Services Manager, Success Coach Lead, and Assistant Director of Student Success.
+Brianne is currently the Director of Student Engagement and Success at ASU EdPlus.

 Dr. Antonucci joined ASU in 2007 and is the architect of the university’s Next Generation Council.
 He joined the ASU Foundation in 2015 and currently serves as vice president and chief of staff, providing leadership for all advancement operations, strategic initiatives, and management of the foundation Board.
 Additionally, he serves as a faculty associate within the Division of Educational Leadership and Innovation with MLFTC.